-The Brunswick Community College Odell Williamson Auditorium, located on the BCC main campus, is a state-of-the-art 1,500-seat performing arts center.
+The Brunswick Community College Odell Williamson Auditorium, located on the BCC main campus, is a 1,500-seat performing arts center.
 Built at a cost of more than three million dollars by the citizens of Brunswick County in 1993, the BCC Odell Williamson Auditorium exists for the multipurpose educational and cultural enrichment for Southeastern North Carolina.
-The Odell Williamson Auditorium presents an eight-show season each year with a variety of national and international performances.
+Each year, the Odell Williamson Auditorium presents a variety of national and international performances.